Category Archives: Tonga Royals

 King Tupou VI after his coronation ceremony; Credit – Wikipedia

 King Tupou VI and Queen Nanasipau’u were crowned in a ceremony conducted at Centenary Church in Nuku’alofa.
 Tonga on July 4, 2015.
-The celebrations included many international invited guests, and an estimated 15,000 people lined the roads.
+The celebrations included many international guests, and an estimated 15,000 people lined the roads.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.